renesas-rz/rzv_ai_sdk/Q03_smart_parking/readme.md

 **Note:** This project expects the user to have completed [Getting Startup Guide](../README.md#startup-guide) provided by Renesas.

 After completion of the guide, the user is expected of following things.
-- the Board Set Up and booted.
+- The Board Set Up and booted.
 - SD Card Prepared
 - The docker image and container for `rzv2l_ai_sdk_image` running on host machine.